kristopolous/tube-get/README.md

-# tube-get

-There's a bunch of adult content video sites out there.
-This is a browser independent easy way to download their content for free.
+**tube-get** is a python script that acts as a browser independent easy way to freely download video content from adult sites.

 The business models are fairly similar: You watch an allotment of videos in their embedded player per some time period and then you have to pay.